 Associate Research ProfessorB.A. and M.A. in Journalism and Master of City Planning, The Ohio State University; M.B.A., Wright State University

-A specialist in planning statute reform and land use controls, Meck is a former national president of the American Planning Association, has 44 years of experience as a professional planner, researcher, and municipal administrator, and has written widely on planning and land use controls.
-His two major works are the Growing Smart Legislative Guidebook: Model Statutes for Planning and the Management of Change, 2002 edition (American Planning Association, 2002), for which he served as principal investigator and general editor; and, with Kenneth Pearlman, Ohio Planning and Zoning Law, 20th edition (Thomson-Reuters-West 2015), which is published annually.
-Meck is also a coauthor, with Professor Daniel R. Mandelker of the Washington University School of Law and several other attorneys and law professors, of Planning and Control of Land Development: Cases and Materials, 9th Edition (Lexis/Nexis, 2015).
-He serves as the Bloustein School’s faculty liaison to the New Jersey Chapter of the American Planning Association.
+A specialist in planning statute reform and land use controls, he was a former national president of the American Planning Association, had over four decades of experience as a professional planner, researcher, and municipal administrator, and wrote widely on planning and land use controls.
+His two major works are the Growing Smart Legislative Guidebook: Model Statutes for Planning and the Management of Change, 2002 edition (American Planning Association, 2002), for which he served as principal investigator and general editor; and, with Kenneth Pearlman, Ohio Planning and Zoning Law, 2017 (22nd edition), Thomson-Reuters.
+The 2018 (23rd) edition will be published in May or June of this year.
+The book has been cited and quoted in the Ohio courts and the federal Sixth Circuit.

-- 2015: With Kenneth Pearlman, Ohio Planning and Zoning Law, 2015 (20th) Edition.
+- 2017: With Kenneth Pearlman, Ohio Planning and Zoning Law, 2017.
 Eagan, MN: Thomson-Reuters, 2015. (published annually).